Basic Structure

 5. Toolbar Shortcuts

 Every icon in the toolbar has a corresponding entry in the menu bar.
-The toolbar provides shortcuts to the drawing commands and other common actions so that you can rely less on the menu bar for graphing.
+The toolbar provides shortcuts to the drawing commands and other common actions, so you can rely less on the menu bar for graphing.

 Learn how to Customize the Toolbar.